matthew-richard/Hotspots/README.md

 - Hotspot Created (number of hotspots this post has been a part of)
 - Liked By (a list of user ID strings that have 'liked'/clicked the thumb icon on this post)

 Each Hotspot contains:
 - Latitude/Longitude (where the centroid of the hotspot is)
 - Posts (a list of Firebase keys for all the posts that are included in the hotspot)

+Hotspot Implementation notes:
+The intention of the implementation of Hotspots is to generate them once there's enough traffic.
+Normally, in the implementation, we were thinking of a minimum of 10 posts per hotspot.
+For the sake of easier testing, we've lowered this number significantly.